Rabbit Calicivirus Disease (RCD) progresses very quickly and usually by the time you realise your rabbit is ill, death is imminent.

 Is a vaccine available?

 Yes.
 CYLAP® HVD vaccine was made available in Australia under permit by the National Registration Authority in November 1995.
-One dose will provide protection against RCD for twelve months in rabbits older than 10 weeks of age.
+One dose will provide protection against RCD for six months in rabbits older than 10 weeks of age.